Philip Morris v. Uruguay

-The reference to the process is Case ICSID N° ARB/10/7,and the case name is: FTR Holdings S.A.
+The reference to the process is Case ICSID N° ARB/10/7, and the case name is: FTR Holdings S.A.
 (Switzerland) and others against Oriental Republic of Uruguay.

-The Philip Morris company sued Uruguay for an amount of twenty-five million dollars, for engaging in anticompetitive practices alleging a violation of the bilateral investment treaty between Switzerland and Uruguay.

-The company complained that Uruguay's anti-smoking legislation devalued its cigarette trademarks and investments in the country and was suing Uruguay for compensation under the bilateral investment treaty between Switzerland and Uruguay.
-(Philip Morris is headquartered in Lausanne.)
+PMI's complaint alleged that Uruguay's anti-smoking legislation devalued its cigarette trademarks and investments in the country and sought compensation of twenty-five million dollars for engaging in anticompetitive practices in violation of the bilateral investment treaty between Switzerland, where Philip Morris International is headquartered, and Uruguay.

-The treaty provides that disputes be settled by binding arbitration before the International Centre for Settlement of Investment Disputes (ICSID).
+The treaty provides that disputes may be settled by binding arbitration under the auspices of the International Centre for Settlement of Investment Disputes (ICSID).

 Uruguay had received accolades from the World Health Organization and from anti-smoking activists for its anti-smoking campaign.

-On 8 July 2016, after 6 years, the ICSID ruled in favor of Uruguay, forcing the demandant to pay the expenses of the defendants and the court.
+On 8 July 2016, after 6 years, the ICSID ruled in favor of Uruguay, forcing PMI to pay the expenses of the defendants and the court.

 Context

 On 19 June 2003, when the Uruguayan President was Jorge Batlle, the General Assembly of Uruguay approved the WHO Framework Convention on Tobacco Control, an international treaty that requires signatories to enact various anti-smoking policies recommended by the World Health Organization.

 In 2006, Uruguay under President Tabaré Vázquez, an oncologist by profession, began to enact comprehensive anti-smoking legislation.